Mystical Union: Friendship with GodIntroduction

 Although we can't see and touch Jesus, we do experience his friendship in similar ways to a normal human relationship.
 We experience objective, or outward acts of Jesus' love for us, and we experience subjective, or inward feelings of the deep relationship we have with him.

 Like a good friend he keeps all his promises.
 He does everything he promised to do, and more.
-His love is demonstrated in faithfulness and this can be seen in the following:
+So, his love is demonstrated in faithfulness and this can be seen in the following:

 i] Teaches us all things.
 He reveals himself to us and he gives us an understanding of reality.
 This he does through the Bible.

 v] Blesses.
 He answers our prayers.
-He is like a Father to us.
 At times we are filled with wonder at the way he involves himself in our lives.

 Like a very dear friend we experience a deep inward warmth toward Jesus.
 Note the following: